GSA-TTS/usagov-benefits-eligibility/content/life-events/late-adulthood.md

 ---
 # yaml front matter here
-title: "Getting older"
+title: "Getting older benefits"
 summary: "As you get older and your needs change, there may be benefits available to help you with expenses, health care, and other new challenges."
-lede: "As you get older and your needs change, there may be benefits available to help you with expenses, health care, and other new challenges."
+lede: ""
-secondaryHeadline: "Late Adulthood Benefits"
+secondaryHeadline: ""

 eligibilityCriteriaDescription: "Please check all the boxes and select the options that best describe your situation."